IamGreyWolf/GreysESOReshadePreset/README.md

 9. Set Performance mode in the bottom right
 10. Close menu and enjoy

-*Note: * You can activate Performance Mode within Reshade menu in game.

-*Note 2: * To open the reshade menu, press pos1
+*Note: * To open the reshade menu, press pos1

+## How to use (if you already have ReShade 5.9.2)
+1. Load the Grey.ini into your games client folder
+2. Start the game
+3. open ReShade window and select Grey.ini preset
+4. enjoy

 ## Effects in use
 1. PD80LUT - using a color table I changed the colors of the game to change the overall very purple-ish shadow tint and make the colors pop more and more natural